 Professional Support with a Personal Touch.
 Professional instruction and support, such as academic advising, clinical placement coordination and IT help, founded on student-centred approaches.

 Program Objectives.
 A student completing the Nurse Practitioner program will be able to:

 - meet the professional practice, ethical standards and entry level competencies for nurse practitioners with respect to the safe and effective delivery of primary health care to individuals, families and communities

 - use the principles of evidence-informed practice and possess the ability to contribute to the body of evidence related to primary health care

 - creatively respond to the health needs of individuals, families, groups, communities and populations

 - demonstrate skills in leadership, interprofessional collaboration and community development

-Please note: Students in the Nurse Practitioner programs are required to attend a half-day online orientation in spring prior to registration for courses in the program.
-Residency requirements include a one week health assessment laboratory the third week of August in Saskatoon if registered in NURS 884 and one week clinical skills and practicum orientation the third week of April in NURS 880 (includes NURS 879 OSCE).
+Please note: Residency requirements include a one week health assessment laboratory in August in Saskatoon for students registered in NURS 884 and one week clinical skills and practicum orientation in April for NURS 880 and the program OSCE.

 Program Delivery.
 Courses in the Nurse Practitioner program are offered distributively using live webconferenced seminars (synchronous classes) and online delivery (asynchronous classes).